city_hall

 What’s the timeline for this project?

-STEP 1: First, a Feasibility Study for the Madison Park project was prepared by Annum Architects in collaboration with the Public Facilities Department (PFD), the City of Boston, Boston Public Schools, and community stakeholders from August 2022 - October 2023.
-The Feasibility Study assessed the current conditions of the facilities, identified the community priorities for a redesigned campus, and determined the space needs of MPTVHS.
+• STEP 1 - Feasibility Study (August 2022 - October 2023): We conducted a programming and feasibility study, working with Annum Architects in collaboration with the Public Facilities Department (PFD), the City of Boston, Boston Public Schools, and community stakeholders.
+The Feasibility Study assessed the current conditions of the facilities, identified the community priorities for a redesigned campus, and estimated the space needs of MPTVHS.
 The Feasibility Study is not the final design or architectural plan for the campus nor the program, but it helps us develop a cost estimate for the project for planning purposes.

-STEP 2: After presenting these findings, the City of Boston’s Public Facilities Department (PFD) hired an Owner’s Project Manager (OPM) Firm in February 2024.
-PFD is now in the process of hiring a designer.
-The Design Selection committee, composed of a current Madison Park student, an alumni, a member of BPS staff, the Owner’s Project Manager (OPM), and 3 members of PFD staff.
+• STEP 2 - Procurement (October 2023 - June 2024): The Public Facilities Department (PFD) hired an Owner’s Project Manager (OPM) – LeftField Project Management– an important step in a complex project of this size.
+The OPM also contracted with a labor market economist to complete a deeper analysis of current and potential CTE programs at Madison and their connection to good-paying local jobs.
+We are now in the process of hiring a designer.
+The Designer Selection Committee is composed of a current Madison Park student, an alumni, a member of BPS staff, the Owner’s Project Manager (OPM), and 3 members of PFD staff.

-STEP 3: Once the designer is onboard, we will start the design process.
+• STEP 3 - Design (anticipated to begin July 2024): Once the designer is on board, we will start the design process, which will take 12-18 months.
 There will be open community meetings throughout the design process to engage the community in finalizing the program vision and incorporate community feedback into the campus design.

-STEP 4: The final design is expected to be completed in the Spring of 2025, with a goal of starting construction Summer 2025.
+• STEP 4 - Construction (anticipated to begin in 2025): The final design is expected to be completed in the Spring of 2025, with a goal of starting construction Summer 2025.
 Construction will happen in phases and last several years.
-See the graphic below for a visual representation of the timeline.
+See the graphic below for a more detailed representation of the timeline.

 Who are you engaging with on this project?